SHARE THE SUN

 The Share the Sun program uses donated Solar Renewable Energy Credits (SRECs) to support solar installations for low- and moderate-income communities and homes in Philadelphia.

 Already have solar and want to help others go solar as well?
 Or are you planning to go solar in the latest round of Solarize Philly?
-With the Share the Sun program, homeowners and businesses with existing solar installations can donate their Solar Renewable Energy Credits (SRECs).
+With the Share the Sun program, homeowners and businesses with existing solar installations can donate their Solar Renewable Energy Credits (SRECs) and help a low-income family in Philadelphia access solar energy at home.

 What is a Solar Renewable Energy Credit?